Lego Harry Potter: Lego Dimensions

 The crossover toys-to-life game Lego Dimensions developed by Traveller's Tales features content based on both the original Harry Potter and Fantastic Beasts and Where to Find Them.
 A "team pack" includes an additional level that recreates the events of the original film and adds Harry Potter and Lord Voldemort as a playable characters.
 A "story pack" offers an extended six-level story campaign retelling the events of the Fantastic Beasts and Where to Find Them, and includes Newt Scamander as a playable character.
 (Note: Upon completing the included levels, players can use the Newt Scamander figure to also control Jacob Kowalski in the game.)
 Additional "fun packs" add Tina Goldstein (Note: Upon completing the included levels, players can use the Tina Goldstein figure to also control Queenie Goldstein in the game.) and Hermione Granger as playable characters.

 Other merchandise

-In 2022, The Lego Harry Potter brand has also produced Plush Toy Collection.
+The Lego Harry Potter brand has also produced a plush toy collection, released in 2022.